-M.Ed. in Educational Leadership with an Emphasis in Educational Policy
+M.Ed. in Educational Leadership with a Concentration in Educational Policy

-Texas Tech University's Masters of Education in Educational Leadership with an Emphasis in Educational Policy is a 36-hour online program designed to prepare graduates for non-certified positions in education, government, the private sector, nonprofits, leadership & policy institutes, research-based advocacy groups, or to continue to a doctoral degree.
-Emphasis is on (1) understanding the relationships between education, leadership, and policy; (2) using evidence to make education-related decisions and policies; and (3) preparing to lead meaningful change through policy, research, and practice.
+Texas Tech University's Master of Education in Educational Leadership with a Concentration in Educational Policy is a 36-hour online program designed to prepare graduates for non-certified positions in education, government, the private sector, nonprofits, leadership & policy institutes, research-based advocacy groups, or to continue to a doctoral degree.
+Concentration is on (1) understanding the relationships between education, leadership, and policy; (2) using evidence to make education-related decisions and policies; and (3) preparing to lead meaningful change through policy, research, and practice.

 - We prepare educational change leaders in research and policy.

 - Students learn how to use evidence to make education-related decisions and policies.